Kateri Tekakwitha: Mission du Sault St-Louis: Kahnawake

-Chauchetière and Cholenec
+Jesuit Missionaries Chauchetière and Cholenec

-Claude Chauchetière and Pierre Cholenec were Jesuit priests who played important roles in Tekakwitha's life.
+Jesuit priests Claude Chauchetière and Pierre Cholenec played important roles in Tekakwitha's life.
 Both were based in New France and Kahnawake.
-Chauchetière was the first to write a biography of Tekakwitha's life, followed by Cholenec, in 1695 and 1696, respectively.
-Cholenec arrived in New France in 1672, before Chauchetière.
-Cholenec introduced whips, hair shirts and iron girdles, traditional items of Catholic mortification, to the converts at Kahnawake.
+Chauchetière was the first to write a biography of Tekakwitha in 1695, and Cholenec followed in 1696.
+Cholenec, who had arrived first, introduced traditional items of Catholic mortification, that is, physical deprivation or self-harm, to the converts at Kahnawake.
 He wanted them to adopt these rather than use Mohawk ritual practices.
 Both Chauchetière and Tekakwitha arrived in Kahnawake the same year, in 1677.

-He later wrote about having been very impressed by her, as he had not expected a native to be so pious.
-Chauchetière came to believe that Catherine Tekakwitha was a saint.
-Jesuits generally thought that the natives needed Christian guidance to be set on the right path.
-Chauchetière acknowledged that close contact with and deeper knowledge of the natives in Kahnawake changed some of his set notions about the people and differences among human cultures.
+Chauchetière came to believe that Tekakwitha was a saint.
 In his biography of Kateri, he stressed her "charity, industry, purity, and fortitude."
-In contrast, Cholenec stressed her virginity, perhaps to counter white stereotypes at the time characterizing Indian women as promiscuous.
+In contrast, Cholenec stressed her virginity, perhaps to counter colonial stereotypes characterizing Indian women as promiscuous.